guyulongcs/SIGIR2020_NICF/Readme.md

 # NICF:

-   NICF_code is the code for the paper "[Neural Interactive Collaborative Filtering](https://dl.acm.org/doi/pdf/10.1145/3397271.3401181)", which is published in SIGIR 2020.
+   NICF_code is the code for our paper "[Neural Interactive Collaborative Filtering](https://dl.acm.org/doi/pdf/10.1145/3397271.3401181)", which is published in SIGIR 2020.

    The code is also available at https://github.com/zoulixin93/NICF.